Find Your Best Posture

 A Somatic and Mind-Body Approach to Comfort and Alignment

 How many times have you heard yourself say “I have terrible posture”?
-How many times have you searched for ways to improve your posture?
-How often do you look at someone and admire their “perfect posture”?

 Here’s the thing…perfect posture doesn’t exist.